lsst-sqre/sqr-006/index.rst

 This document describes our implementation of a continuous documentation distribution service that accommodates the LSST Stack's Eups-based package architecture.
 We call this system *LSST the Docs*, or LTD.

-The LSST the Docs is implemented as a collection of new and adapted *microservices*.
+LSST the Docs is implemented as a collection of new and adapted *microservices*.
 A microservice architecture provides isolation of implementation details.
 For example, the service that builds the software stack needs to know about Eups, but isolates that complexity from the services that build the documentation and track published versions of the documentation.
 The microservices communicate with each other through well-specified interfaces.